 However, Linhai emphasizes that prescription of either Chinese herbal medicine or western drugs is at the discretion of the doctors, not the patient.
 The Chinese herbals are in stock at the hospital pharmacy and some local doctors are learning from their Chinese counterparts to prescribe them.

-Dr. Wei patients at the acupuncture clinic also demand for herbals on top of the needles.
+Dr. Wei patients at the acupuncture clinic also ask for herbal medicine as a top up.
 On average he treats about 60 patients per week.
 Acupuncture has its origin in traditional Chinese medicine and has been in use for more than 5,000 years and although it can be administered with herbals it can also be a stand-alone treatment.